GSA-TTS/identity-handbook/_articles/slack.md

 - All channels begin with `#login-`
 - All channels with external collaborators start with `#login-partners-`
 - Sprint team channels look like `#login-team-<name>`
+- All program working groups start with `#login-wg-`

 ## Groups